 Upon receipt of the enclosed form and payment you will be emailed confirmation of your wedding date and rehearsal time.
 Please check this e-mail for accuracy.
 If there is any question contact the parish secretary immediately.

 A parish wedding coordinator will be given responsibility for assisting you in the celebration of your marriage ceremony.
 We wish to make every effort to personalize your plans and make your wedding day as beautiful as possible.
 Your parish wedding coordinator will contact you to set up an initial appointment to meet you both and discuss your wedding plans.
 Your parish wedding coordinator will be available to you to respond to the many practical details involved in planning a wedding.
 She will also conduct your rehearsal and be present at the ceremony to ensure that everything goes smoothly.
 Do not hesitate to call her if you have questions.

-Note: Many couples elect to hire a professional wedding coordinator to attend to the many details involved in the celebration of a wedding.
+Note: Many couples elect to hire a professional wedding planner to attend to the many details involved in the celebration of a wedding.
 These welcome professionals can be of great assistance to you.
-If you hire a professional wedding coordinator please advise her in advance that a parish coordinator is assigned to you by the parish to oversee the church-related details of your wedding.
-Professional wedding coordinators have no responsibilities and no authority in regard to your marriage preparation, planning your marriage ceremony, or the rehearsal and ceremony itself.
-Further, it is important that you give to your professional wedding coordinator a copy of these guidelines and explain that they are to be adhered to strictly.
+If you hire a professional wedding planner please advise them in advance that a parish coordinator is assigned to you by the parish to oversee the church-related details of your wedding.
+Professional wedding coordinators have no responsibilities and no authority regarding your marriage preparation, planning your marriage ceremony, or the rehearsal and ceremony itself.
+Further, it is important that you give to your professional wedding planner a copy of these guidelines and explain that they are to be adhered to strictly.

 Marriage preparation at St. Mary's is in accordance with canon law and diocesan policy.
 While this preparation varies, it normally includes:

 1. The completion of church documentation and canonical forms